shinjiwlab/shinjiwlab.github.io/_pages/positions.md

 <li>Machine learning for speech and language processing</li>
 </ul>

-In addition, solid programming skills and open-source experiences are also preferred.
+Solid programming skills and open-source experiences are also preferred.

 Please see followings for details.

 ## Postdoc

+Please email your CV to TBD with subject ShinjiwLab Postdoc Openings

 ## PhD